kool-dev/kool/.github/PR_TEMPLATE/pull_request.md

 :cool: If I found an issue, I have already open a issue or alerted the maintainers, heterofore submitting this PR for review.

-:hourglass: I will patiently wait my PR to be reviewed.

 -   _Why is this Important?_
 -   :warning: **Is this introducing a Breaking Change?**
 -   _Are there side effects ? (if so list them)_